SkyBlueRW/PortCon/README.md

 \end{aligned}
 $$

 The above condition is unfortunately not convex directly.
-While when variance is used as risk measure, we will be able to formulate a restricted version of convext optimization on it.
+While when variance is used as risk measure, we will be able to formulate a restricted version of convex optimization on it.
 The first order optimal condition of the following optimization problem is exactly the risk budget condition.
 Hence we can rely on it for risk budget optimization

 $$
 \begin{aligned}